b-brankovics/UNIX-for-bio/doc/unix_basics.md

 If you issue without specifying anything, then it changes the working directory to be your home directory.

+When you want to change to another directory then you need to specify an _argument_ or _parameter_ for `cd`, which tells where to go.

-If you want to change to a directory inside the current directory, named _dirname_, type the following
+If you want to change to a directory inside the current directory, named _dirname_, type the following.

     cd dirname